The Awakening (Chopin novel): Summary

 Edna also reaches out to Mademoiselle Reisz, a gifted pianist whose playing is renowned but who maintains a generally hermetic existence.
 Her playing had moved Edna profoundly earlier in the novel.
-Mademoiselle Reisz focuses her life on music and herself instead of on society's expectations, acting as a foil to Adèle Ratignolle, who encourages Edna to conform.
+Reisz focuses her life on music and herself instead of on society's expectations, acting as a foil to Adèle Ratignolle, who encourages Edna to conform.
 Reisz is in contact with Robert while he is in Mexico, receiving letters from him regularly.
 Edna begs Reisz to reveal their contents, which she does, proving to Edna that Robert is thinking about her.

 Eventually, Robert returns to New Orleans.
 At first aloof (and finding excuses not to be near Edna), he eventually confesses his passionate love for her.
 He admits that the business trip to Mexico was an excuse to escape a relationship that never could work.

 Edna is called away to help Adèle with a difficult childbirth.
 Adèle pleads with Edna to think about her children and what she would be forgoing if she did not behave appropriately.
 When Edna returns home, she finds a note from Robert stating that he has left forever because he loves her too much to shame her by engaging in a relationship with a married woman.

 In devastated shock, Edna rushes back to Grand Isle, where she had first met Robert Lebrun.
 Edna seeks escape by committing suicide, drowning herself in the waters of the Gulf of Mexico.

 Kate Chopin plaque, New York City library walk: "The bird that would soar above the level plain of tradition and prejudice must have strong wings."